 If you are an existing ANZ cardholder, you can request a balance transfer from a non-ANZ credit card by calling 1800 007 511 (8am-8pm, Mon to Fri), or by completing and mailing in a balance transfer application form.
 Once approved, the balance transfer can take between three to 15 business days to process, depending on which bank you are transferring a balance from.

 Existing cardholders can request a balance transfer online by logging into Netbank.
 Hover over “More”, select “Manage accounts” and then “Manage my accounts” to reveal the “transfer a credit card balance” option.
 Follow the prompts to complete the balance transfer process.
-Alternatively you can download and complete a paper to be mailed in, or call 13 22 21 anytime.
+Alternatively, you can download and complete a paper copy which you'll need to post in or you can conduct the balance transfer over the phone by calling 13 22 21.

 New customers can request a balance transfer when applying for a new Commonwealth Bank credit card.
 Once your application is approved, it can take up to 10 business days for the card to be delivered.
 If you didn’t have the option to apply for a balance transfer during the application, you can do so once your card is activated by visiting your local branch or calling 132 221.
 The balance transfer process takes between 5-10 days.

 Existing cardholders can make a balance transfer online by logging into Online Banking and selecting "balance transfers" from the left-hand menu when viewing your credit card details.
 New customers can request a balance transfer while applying for their new HSBC credit card.
 If your application is approved, someone from the HSBC applications team will call to let you know how much of your balance transfer amount has been approved for the new card.
 The balance transfer process itself will take 5-10 working days.